 What are we doing?

-We are conducting research and engaging with communities.
+We conducted research and engaged with communities.